EuroNutellaMan/UltimateElectionSimulator/README.md

 # Ultimate Election Simulator

 This is a CLI tool designed to help you generate random percentages for as many parties as you want.
 It can be used via the internet or installed locally for offline use.
+The repository has been moved to [codeberg](https://codeberg.org/EuroNutellaMan/UltimateElectionSimulator)

 ## Requirements